-Fort Worth has more than 10,000 acres of parks, hundreds of miles of trails, and it’s quickly becoming one of the country’s most bike-friendly cities.
-UNTHSC even sponsors one of Fort Worth’s many bike-sharing stations right on campus.
+“Cowtown” has more than 10,000 acres of parks, hundreds of miles of trail and is quickly becoming one of the country’s most bike friendly cities.
+HSC even sponsors one of Fort Worth’s bike-sharing stations right on campus.

-And within a 20-minute ride, you’ll find Dallas/Fort Worth International Airport, Texas Motor Speedway, Texas Rangers baseball, and Dallas Cowboys football at AT&T Stadium.
+After a short car ride, you’ll find Texas Motor Speedway, Globe Life Field – home of the Texas Rangers baseball team – and the Dallas Cowboys at AT&T Stadium.